 1. Email after a phone interview

-Thank you so much for talking with me today and telling me about your experience of working with the company.
+Thank you so much for talking with me today and telling me about your experience working with the company.
 Getting a chance to work with such a great team would surely be a major learning experience and I would really appreciate the chance.
 I am attaching my resume and a cover letter with this email.
-You can also find attached a project that I developed while working for my previous firm.
+I have also attached a quick write up of a project I worked on at my previous company.

 You got a chance to attend the interview and gave it your best shot.
-Now is the time to send a follow up email after the interview, which is not only an appreciation for the chance but also a subtle reminder that you are a great candidate for the position.
+So now is the time to send a follow-up email after the interview, which is not only a thank you for the chance, but also a subtle reminder that you are a great candidate for the position.

-Thank you so for taking the time to interview me today.
+Thank you so much for taking the time to interview me today.
 My time getting to know the team was great and it gave me an insight into the kind of people I would be working with.
-I truly believe my skills and insights could add a lot to your team and together we could help the company surpass its goals.
+I truly believe my skills could add a lot to your team—and together we could help the store surpass its goals.

-Thank you for inviting me for a second round of interview.
-After the first round, I was extremely enthusiastic about joining your firm.
-The second interview has reinstated the idea even more.
-The whole package of working in such a great organization, under the leadership of experienced personnel and on a highly responsible position, has enhanced my excitement.
-I look forward to being a part of your large team and to work towards meeting the company goals.
+Thank you for inviting me for a second interview.
+After the first round, I was enthusiastic about joining your team.
+The second interview has renewed my excitement even more.
+I would love to work in such a great place, under the experienced management and in a key position.
+I look forward to being a part of your team and working toward meeting the company goals.